Genealogy Research in Military Records

 Note: Individual military records are not online.
 However, there are some items available online:

-- sample military service records are digitized in the Archival Research Catalog (ARC)
+- sample military service records are digitized in the Online Catalog

 - More Online Veterans and Military Documents